AztecProtocol/engineering-designs/docs/build-ahead/dd.md

 **Decision**: When the same validator is proposer for consecutive slots, skip the overlap ceremony and continue building continuously.

 The overlap protocol is unnecessary when the same proposer holds both slots.
 They already have the state.

+## ADR-007: L1 submission decoupling

+**Status**: Accepted

+**Decision**: Previously, within this DD we discuessed separating L1 submission from the submission slot.
+(Giving two slots to publish rather than 1).
+This will be moved outside of the current design and into a new separate design. - This removes all L1 contract changes from this design doc.

+## ADR-008: Picking Parameter for T

+**Status**: Accepted

+**Decision**: "Proposer view is T seconds ahead of the checkpoint submission view".
+T will be `slot duration`.
+This simplifies view selection as the proposer view will be 1 slot ahead of L1's submission view.